Anthony Alabi: Kansas City Chiefs

 On February 13, just two days after being waived by the Dolphins, Alabi was claimed by the Kansas City Chiefs.
 Alabi was released by the Chiefs on August 30, 2008.

 Tampa Bay Buccaneers

 After spending the 2008 regular season out of football, Alabi was signed to a reserve/future contract by the Tampa Bay Buccaneers on January 6, 2009.

 Alabi was released by the Buccaneers on September 5, 2009.

 Acting career

 Alabi retired from the NFL in 2009 to pursue a career in acting.
 He is a series lead in Family Reunion, a Netflix original series also starring Loretta Devine, Tia Mowry, and Richard Roundtree, which released in July 2019.
 He also has recurring roles in Raven's Home and Bosch as well as guest star roles in Malibu Rescue, Shameless, and Insecure.
+He also played Guldan in the Hearthstone "Mulligans" web series by Blizzard Entertainment.